martinschaible/rspamd-installation-for-smartermail/README.md

 :link: [Rspamd Github](https://github.com/rspamd/rspamd)<br>
 :link: [Smartertools: Deploying Rspamd For Use With SmarterMail](https://portal.smartertools.com/kb/a3595/deploying-rspamd-for-use-with-smartermail.aspx?KBSearchID=904007)

-You found an error, a typo or my english is to bad?
+Did you find a bug or my English is too poor?
 Then please open an issue.

 ### What's next?